iNurlly/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-My Ox06 Pointers , Arrays and String task
+More pointers, arrays and strings